Illias-b/B2B-Broadband-Sales/README.md

 - **Dashboard Development**:
   - Developed an interactive dashboard in Tableau to visualize broadband sales over time, by product type, sales channel, and city.
-  - The dashboard builds upon an existing report, adding a new dimension of city-wise sales data to gauge the impact of marketing efforts regionally.
+ -  The dashboard builds upon an existing report, adding a new dimension of city-wise sales data to gauge the impact of marketing efforts regionally, enhanced by a map           visualization for geographic insights and a bar graph breakdown for a comparative analysis of city-level sales.

 ## Results
 The dashboard effectively captures and presents broadband sales data, providing key insights for business decision-making.
 The addition of city-wise sales data allows for a more granular analysis of market penetration and campaign effectiveness.